PeterGabaldon/PeterGabaldon.github.io/en/_posts/2022-10-14-Diamond-And-Sapphire-Tickets.md

 ## S4U2Self

-In the S4U Kerberos Extension of Windows, S4U2Self permits a service getting a Service Ticket to itself on behalf of the user.
+In the S4U Kerberos Extension, S4U2Self permits a service getting a Service Ticket to itself on behalf of the user.
 Basically, that is a Service Ticket as is the user would have authenticated to the service requesting S4U2Self.
 To request S4U2Self the account has to have at least one Service Principal Name.

 Using *paDATA pA-FOR-USER* we can request S4U2Self.